Elish84/ZeroingV2/README.md

-V7 working with auto detect grid , clicking size and unit from 2 different files . tetsed and working brunch!
+Based on :V7 working with auto detect grid , clicking size and unit from 2 different files . tetsed and working brunch!
+Added link to external DB